jduquennoy/Log4swift/README.md

 * straitforward to use for simple cases : default configuration should just work
 * powerful for more complexe cases, with multi-destination logging for exemple
-* capable to log locally or over the network
+* ability to log over the network, and notably to NSLogger.
 * dynamically configurable by code

 ### Not yet achieved goals